top of page

 1. Holidays and Observance Periods

-If the themes of a book tie directly to a specific holiday or cause, it would make sense to release that book during a relevant time of the year for those events.
+If the themes of a book tie directly to a specific holiday or cause, it makes sense to release that book during a relevant time of the year.
 For example, a memoir about a parent’s life could be timed around Mother’s Day or Father’s Day.
-Furthermore, longer recognition periods—such as Parkinson Awareness Month in April for Canadians—provide some flexibility in a book’s release while still falling within a clear window.
+Longer recognition periods—such as Parkinson Awareness Month in April—provide flexibility in a book’s release while still falling within a clear window.

-One NextGen author, Elizabeth Johnstone, used a thoughtful and meaningful approach when publishing her memoir, Loss Within Waves.
-In her book, Elizabeth beautifully shares her heartbreaking reflections of perinatal loss.
-With Pregnancy and Infant Loss Remembrance Day taking place on October 15th, Elizabeth offered pre-orders in the fall leading up to her book’s release in early November.
+One NextGen author, Elizabeth Johnstone, used a thoughtful approach when publishing her memoir, Loss Within Waves.
+In her book, Elizabeth beautifully shares her reflections on perinatal loss.
+With Pregnancy and Infant Loss Remembrance Day on October 15th, Elizabeth offered pre-orders in the fall leading up to her book’s release in early November.

 2. Industry Trends

-One NextGen author, Gord Price, aligned the release of Wings of Resilience to the Toronto International Airshow, where he knew many of his potential readers would be convening.
+One NextGen author, Gord Price, aligned the release of Wings of Resilience with the Toronto International Airshow, where he knew many of his potential readers would be convening.

 3. Audience Trends

-Beyond the book’s content, an author should consider the season in which their target audience is most likely to buy books.
-A November launch positions a book well for holiday shopping in December, which will reach many audience demographics.
-For a more specific example, if an author is writing a light and breezy story for working adults, a May or June release makes sense so that readers can buy the book in time for summer vacations.
-Understanding the rhythms of readers’ lives will help authors meet them where they are at.
+Beyond the book’s content, an author should consider when their target audience is most likely to buy books.
+A November launch positions a book well for holiday shopping in December, reaching many demographics.
+If an author is writing a light and breezy story for working adults, a May or June release makes sense so that readers can buy the book in time for summer vacations.
+Understanding the rhythms of readers’ lives will help authors meet them where they are.

 4. Personal Milestones

 Looking inward, an author might choose to release their book on a day that holds deep significance to them.
-This might involve publishing on a birthday, a pertinent anniversary, or even in the lead-up to a conference or event that will give the author a platform to discuss their book.
-These dates can serve as powerful motivators to move the book forward and be an intriguing talking point for an audience.
+This could involve publishing on a birthday, a pertinent anniversary, or even in the lead-up to a conference or event that will give the author a platform to discuss their book.
+These dates can serve as powerful motivators to move the book forward and can be intriguing talking points for an audience.

 5. Bandwidth and Availability

 Launching a book takes time, energy, and emotional investment, especially if the content is personal or heavy.
-Regardless of what the calendar says, it’s important for authors to ensure they will have the capacity to participate in relevant activities surrounding their book’s release.
-It’s okay—encouraged, even—for authors to prioritize their mental and emotional readiness so they can fully engage with promotional efforts.
+Regardless of what the calendar says, it’s crucial for authors to ensure they have the capacity to engage in relevant activities surrounding their book’s release.
+It’s okay—encouraged, even—for authors to prioritize their mental and emotional readiness.
+This way, they can fully engage with promotional efforts.
 Many of our authors choose to release their life story or family history book when they feel ready and willing to share it with their friends and family.

 At NextGen, we help authors navigate these choices so their stories can reach the right people at the right time.
 As a Canadian family history book publisher serving clients around the world, we are happy to connect with you.
 If you’re unsure about the best time to publish your book, talk to a member of our publishing team today.